elixirical/tools_for_proteins/README.md

 # tools_for_proteins

-Requires python3 and pillow.
+Requires python3; distribution.py requires Pillow as well.
 To install pillow, simply open your console and type

 ```
 pip install Pillow